 Pros of Smart contracts:

-- These self-executing codes stored on a decentralized web are immutable and hence reliable in nature.
+- These self-executing codes stored on a decentralized web are immutable and hence reliable.

 - Transactions applicable through smart contracts are transparent and verifiable by all the stakeholders involved.